-For further details, please refer to the respective submission forms available through the ERA4Health website.
+For further details, please refer to the respective submission forms available through the guidance document on the THCS call website.
 If you need additional information, please contact the Joint Call Secretariat (JCS).
 Please refer also to HRB Grant Policies.

-Lead Applicants based in Ireland will be required to provide additional information to the HRB at the time of submission.
+Lead Applicants based in Ireland will be required to provide additional information to the HRB upon submission of the proposal.
 This will include justification for their requested budget, and clarification on deliverables assigned to the partner from Ireland.
-Templates requesting the information required from applicants from Ireland will be provided by the HRB.
+Templates requesting this information will be provided by the HRB after submission of the Intent to Apply or before, upon request.